Mentors in violence prevention

 - It is a whole school approach that embeds a practical, mentoring programme amongst its staff and students.

-- It that has a strong evidence base with positive outcomes in Scotland where it ahs been running for over ten years.
+- It a strong evidence base with positive outcomes in Scotland where it has been running for over ten years.

 - It challenges attitudes and gives young people the knowledge, understanding and tools to: